vistle/vistle/doc/develop/documentation/documentation.md

-How to write Documentation
+How to Write Documentation
 ==========================
 The documentation is written in markdown (.md) files.
-The root directory is vistle/doc/source.
-Use the index.rst files in each directory to include your markdown files.
+The root directory is `vistle/doc`.
+Use the `index.rst` files in each directory to include your markdown files.
 Links to other markdown files can be set with relative paths:
 ```
 [name](../pathToName.md)